YerongAI/Office-Tool-docs/docs/faq/activation.md

 > The data is invalid.

+Do the following things:

-Check your OS time is correct or not.
-Make sure the KMS host which you are using is working.
+- Check your OS time is correct or not.
+- Check your network connection is normal.
+- Make sure the KMS host which you are using is working.
 [How to test?](/toolbox/README.md#test-kms-host-reachability)

 Do the following thins: